Spirals-Team/test4repair-experiments/results/chart/5/jGenProg/readme.md

 Nb of EvoSuite Tests: 93

-Nb of Failing EvoSuite Tests: 93
+Nb of Failing EvoSuite Tests: 2

 ---
 ## Summary an Analysis

-Average Nb of EvoSuite Tests: 116
+Average Nb of EvoSuite Tests: 83.96

-Average Nb of Failing EvoSuite Tests: 3
+Average Nb of Failing EvoSuite Tests: 1.75

+Average Nb of Test-adequate patches: 2

 ---